Our Candidate Privacy Notice can be found here

-Newton Europe Limited is the controller and responsible for your personal data (referred to as “Newton”, "we", "us" or "our" in this privacy notice).
+Newton Europe Limited is the “data controller” and responsible for your personal data (referred to as “Newton”, "we", "us" or "our" in this privacy notice).
 This means that we decide how we hold and use personal information about you.

 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us using the details set out below: